Judaeo-Spanish: History

 An often-told Sephardic anecdote from Bosnia-Herzegovina has it that as a Spanish consulate was opened in Sarajevo in the interwar period, two Sephardic women passed by.
 Upon hearing a Catholic priest who was speaking Spanish, they thought that his language meant that he was Jewish.

-In the 20th century, the number of speakers declined sharply: entire communities were murdered in the Holocaust, and the remaining speakers, many of whom emigrated to Israel, adopted Hebrew.
-The governments of the new nation-states encouraged instruction in the official languages.
+In the 20th century, the number of speakers declined sharply: entire communities were murdered in the Holocaust, and many of the remaining speakers, many of whom emigrated to Israel, adopted Hebrew.
+The government of the new nation-state encouraged instruction in Hebrew.
+Similarly in the US, Sephardic Jews were encouraged to speak English rather than Judaeo-Spanish, therefore, the language was not passed down to younger generations.
+In Turkey, where there is a large community of Sephardic Jews, Judaeo-Spanish was considered a language of little prestige; additionally, parents refused to teach their children the language, fearing that their children would develop a "Jewish accent" and therefore face discrimination.
 At the same time, Judaeo-Spanish aroused the interest of philologists, as it conserved language and literature from before the standardisation of Spanish.

-Judaeo-Spanish is in a serious danger of extinction because many native speakers today are elderly olim (immigrants to Israel), who have not transmitted the language to their children or grandchildren.
+Judaeo-Spanish is in serious danger of extinction.
+As of 2011, the majority of fluent speakers are over the age of 70; the descendants of these speakers exhibit little to no knowledge of the language.
 Nevertheless, it is experiencing a minor revival among Sephardic communities, especially in music.
 In addition, Sephardic communities in several Latin American countries still use Judaeo-Spanish.
 There, the language is exposed to the different danger of assimilation to modern Spanish.

 Kol Yisrael and Radio Nacional de España hold regular radio broadcasts in Judaeo-Spanish.
 Law & Order: Criminal Intent showed an episode, titled "A Murderer Among Us", with references to the language.
-Films partially or totally in Judaeo-Spanish include Mexican film Novia que te vea (directed by Guita Schyfter), The House on Chelouche Street, and Every Time We Say Goodbye.
+Films partially or totally in Judaeo-Spanish include the Mexican film Novia que te vea (directed by Guita Schyfter), The House on Chelouche Street, and Every Time We Say Goodbye.

 Efforts have been made to gather and publish modern Judaeo-Spanish fables and folktales.
 In 2001, the Jewish Publication Society published the first English translation of Judaeo-Spanish folktales, collected by Matilda Koen-Sarano, Folktales of Joha, Jewish Trickster: The Misadventures of the Guileful Sephardic Prankster.
-A survivor of Auschwitz, Moshe Ha-Elion, issued his translation into Judeo-Spanish of the ancient Greek epic The Odyssey in 2012, in his 87th year, and he is now translating the sister epic, the Iliad, into his mother tongue.
+A survivor of Auschwitz, Moshe Ha-Elion, issued his translation into Judeo-Spanish of the ancient Greek epic Odyssey in 2012, in his 87th year, and later completed a translation of the sister epic, the Iliad, into his mother tongue.

 The language was initially spoken by the Sephardic Jewish community in India, but was later replaced with Judeo-Malayalam.